purerosefallen/taiko-grabber/README.md

 3. Copy out the songs in `output` folder, or the output folder of your choice.

-4. Run all the SQL commands with your `taiko.db` from `output.sql`, to generate the database.
-Then, upload all the chart files, and enjoy!
+4. Run all the SQL commands with your `taiko.db` from `output.sql` to generate the database.
+Then, upload all the chart files from output folder.

+5. Enjoy!